-The CMHC faculty may be open to including these students provided that the student/faculty ratio for regularly admitted CMHC students is not compromised.
+The CMHC faculty may be open to including these students in specific classes, on a case-by-case basis, provided that the student/faculty ratio for regularly admitted CMHC students is not compromised.

-These students are defined as: A) currently enrolled in another institution and wish to take SOU CMHC courses to transfer to their home institution, or B) licensed professionals who wish to take courses to meet CEU requirements, or C) professionals who must complete a few graduate courses in order to meet licensingrequirements, or D) community members who want to take individual courses without completing a degree.
+These students are defined as: A) currently enrolled in another institution and wish to take SOU CMHC courses to transfer to their home institution, or B) licensed professionals who wish to take courses to meet CEU requirements, or C) professionals who must complete a few graduate courses in order to meet licensing requirements, or D) community members who want to take individual courses without completing a degree.